 Yatam ati – according to my realization

-Yoga – yuj – (link, engage, union) cognates are yoke and con-jug-ate, con-jug-al. When conjugated to yoga can mean application or practice.
-Patanjali calls yoga citta vriti virodha – stopping the turnings of the mind.
+Yoga / yuj – It means link, engage, union.
+English cognates include; ‘yoke’ and con-jug-ate, con-jug-al. When conjugated to ‘yoga’ can mean application or practice.
+Patanjali calls yoga; ‘citta vriti virodha’ – stopping the turnings of the mind.

-Yukta – linked.
-(In a state of yoga, instead of merely practicing it)
+Yukta – linked. (in a state of yoga, instead of merely practicing it) (*Note emphasis added on 7/4/2025)